-- Lighting, is something special is required
+- Lighting, if something special is required

 - Corresponding script to be read by voice over talent (reading it aloud can help the model and photographer understand the goal)

 - If the model will need different clothing, then make those shots a subgroup.
-Photos are typically not taken in the order they will appear in a course.
+Just like shooting a video, photos are typically not taken in the order they will appear in a course.

 - Then organize the order in which each scene will be shot.
 Use a logical reason for the order, such as the locations are close together or one location has the most complex shots and you want to get those done early.

-Assuming you have already scouted out the locations, find out who is in charge and get permission to shoot photos there.
+- Assuming you have already scouted out the locations, find out who is in charge and get permission to shoot photos there.
 Have alternatives in mind if it doesn’t work out.

-I like to have model release forms on hand for those spontaneous moments when someone else might become part of the shoot.
+- I like to have model release forms on hand for those spontaneous moments when someone else might become part of the shoot.
 At a recent photo shoot in a hospital waiting room, the receptionist agreed to be in several photos.
 I simply had her sign the release form prior to taking the shots.

-5. Communicate with your Talent and Photographer
+6. Communicate with your talent and photographer